yellodot/movieapp-usecase/README.md

-# Getting Started with Create React App
+# Fleet use case : a movie app

-This project was made with React 18 and TailwincCSS.
+This project was made with React 18, TailwindCSS and The Movie Database API.
-Here are some instructions to run the app.
+Here are the instructions to run the app.

-## Clone the project
+## Installation
+npm install

+Download/clone the folder and run npm install to install all the node packages

-## Install the dependencies
+## Run
+npm start

+You can run this project using npm start